The death of Phillip Hughes

 Desmond Haynes became only the fourth batsman to be given out handled the ball in Tests, in the fourth Test between India and West Indies, in Bombay.
 A ball from Kapil Dev went off the inside edge and pad and was rolling towards the stumps when Haynes brushed it away.
 It didn't affect the match too much, though: it was a high-scoring draw that included Dilip Vengsarkar's second hundred in successive Tests and Viv Richards' sixth hundred in 18 matches against India.
 It was also the Test debut of Richie Richardson, who started inauspiciously: lbw b Shivlal Yadav 0.

 A debutant who did slightly better on this day was Kepler Wessels.
 He was born in Bloemfontein, South Africa, but qualified for Australia and cracked 162 on debut, on his adopted home ground in Brisbane, in the second Test against England.
-England were under the cosh from the moment Geoff Lawson (6 for 47) bundled them out for 219 early on the second morning.
+The visitors were under the cosh from the moment Geoff Lawson (6 for 47) bundled them out for 219 early on the second morning.
 Wessels, helped by a skittish 53 from Bruce Yardley, then gave Australia a lead of 122.
 Jeff Thomson (5 for 73) tore through England's middle order in the second innings, and Lawson picked up another five as Australia took a 1-0 lead with a seven-wicket victory.
 The wheels were coming off for England, who went on to lose the series 2-1.